 Charter recently entered into Stipulations of Settlement setting forth proposed terms of settlement for the above-described class actions and derivative suits.
 The settlement of each of the lawsuits remains conditioned upon, among other things, final judicial approval of the settlements following notice to the class, and dismissal with prejudice of the consolidated derivative actions now pending in Missouri state court, which are related to the Federal Derivative Action.
 Additionally, a portion of the settlement is to be paid in shares of Charter's Class A common stock with a value of \$45 million (including shares issuable to insurance carriers) and warrants to purchase Charter's Class A common stock valued at \$40 million, with such values in each case determined by formulas set forth in the Stipulations of Settlement.
 If the price of Charter's common stock declines, additional shares will be required in order to fulfill this commitment.
 Charter has the right but not the obligation to terminate the settlements if the value of its common stock (under the above-described formula) is less than \$2.25.
-On May 9, 2005, the last reported sale price of Charter's Class A common stock on the Nasdaq National Market was \$1.16 per share.
+As of March 31, 2005, the value of

+Charter's common stock was \$1.60 per share.
 The hearing to consider final approval of the settlement is scheduled for May 23, 2005.
 See "Part II, Item 1.
 Legal Proceedings."

 In August 2002, Charter became aware of a grand jury investigation being conducted by the U.S. Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices focusing on how it reported customer numbers, and its reporting of amounts received from digital set-top terminal suppliers for advertising.
 The U.S. Attorney's Office has publicly stated that Charter is not a target of the investigation.
 Charter was also advised by the U.S. Attorney's Office that no current officer or member of its board of directors is a target of the investigation.
 On July 24, 2003, a federal grand jury charged four former officers of Charter with conspiracy and mail and wire fraud, alleging improper accounting and reporting practices focusing on revenue from digital set-top terminal suppliers and inflated customer account numbers.
 Each of the indicted former officers pled guilty to single conspiracy counts related to the original mail and wire fraud charges and were sentenced on April 22, 2005.
-Charter has advised us that it fully cooperated with the investigation, and following the sentencings, the U.S. Attorney's Office for the Eastern District of Missouri announced that its investigation was concluded and that no further indictments would issue.
+Charter fully cooperated with the investigation.